kubernetes/enhancements/keps/sig-node/20190226-pod-overhead.md

 pod specify a limit, then the sum of those limits becomes a pod-level limit, enforced through the pod cgroup.

-Users are not expected to manually set `Overhead`; any prior values will being set will result in the workload being rejected.
+Users are not expected to manually set `Overhead`; any prior values being set will result in the workload being rejected.
 If runtimeClass is configured and selected in the PodSpec, `Overhead` will be set to the value defined in the corresponding runtimeClass.
 This is described in detail in [RuntimeClass admission controller](#runtimeclass-admission-controller).